lowwebtech/low-web-extension/Readme.md

 ### Video

-More than 80% of the data transferred over the Internet is video.
+More than 80% of the data transferred over the Internet are videos.
 This extension tries to limit their use and the quality of the videos:

 - when possible, the extension chooses a low video quality.
 For example on Youtube.com, the video will be played in 240p, 360p or 480p (Youtube, Vimeo, Dailymotion)
 - embed video iframes are blocked and a light preview is displayed.
 The click on a preview opens the video on the original site.
 We use oEmbed to get informations about the videos (Youtube, Vimeo, Dailymotion, Facebook).
-- remove autoplay and loop settings for embed videos and native html &lt;video&gt;
+- remove autoplay and loop parameters for embed videos and native html &lt;video&gt;
 - optionnaly block all requests of type: video *(default:false)*

 ### Image

-Several optimizations are made on the images, some are blocked and others displayed in smaller sizes.
+Several optimizations are made on the images, some are blocked and some displayed in smaller sizes.

-- block the avatar images of many services including Gravatar, Discus, Twitter, Linkedin, Github, Pinterest, Reddit and [more...](https://github.com/lowwebtech/low-web-extension/blob/master/src/lists/avatar.txt)
+- block avatar images of many services including Gravatar, Discus, Twitter, Linkedin, Github, Pinterest, Reddit and [more...](https://github.com/lowwebtech/low-web-extension/blob/master/src/lists/avatar.txt)
 - stop animated GIF and play them when hovering.
-Animated GIF force browser to re-render part of the screen, it consumes CPU/GPU process.
+An animated GIF force browser to re-render part of the screen, it consumes CPU/GPU processes.
-- customize embeds of Giphy.
+- custom embeds for Giphy images.
 Original animated images are blocked and replaced by static images.
 Animated image is loaded and played when hovering.
 - remove biggest or hidpi images from srcset.
 This prevents the browser from loading images that are too big. *(only works with lazy-loaded images eg. data-srcset, data-lazysrcset.
 None lazyloaded images are loading already when the extension starts and it is not possible to stop loading them)*
 - ~~add lazyloading to all images (native loading="lazy" or [fallback](https://github.com/verlok/lazyload))~~ *(not working due to browser restrictions, images are loading when extension start and it's not possible to stop them)*
 - optionnaly block all requests of type: image *(default:false)*